-Ok, you’re probably thinking, “Why would an agency publish this article?”
+Ok, I bet you’re thinking, “Why would an agency publish this article?”
 And to be fair, our CCO is probably on her way to ask me the same thing.

 But the truth is, there are plenty of easy-to-execute ads that anyone can create – even without a suite of designers, animators, and writers.